-Step 1: Look up the Constants (A, B, and G) for a specific E-PERM[®] configuration configuration uses linear calibration factor, not logarithmic.
+Step 1: Look up the Constants (A, B, and G) for a specific E-PERM[®] configuration configuration not approved as "listed device"

 The table below consists of Calibration Constants (A and B) and the gamma conversion Constant (G).
 The A and B calibration constants depend upon the particular E-PERM[®] configuration.
 The gamma conversion depends upon the type of chamber.
 Find the Constants A, B and G based upon the E-PERM[®] configuration you are using.